marcodelmastro/SynacorChallenge/README.md

 > 6061 |  9 32768 32768 32767 || REG =  0:     0 | 1:     2 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 6065 | 17  6027    18    11 || REG =  0:     0 | 1:     2 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |

-* Just before the routine starting at line 6017 gets called, these are the instructions:
+* Just before the routine starting at line 6017 gets called, below are the instructions and the register values.
+The first two (opcode 1) set registers 0 to 4 and register 1 to 0.
+The third (opcode 17) call instructions (function) starting al line 6027.
 > 5483 |  1 32768     4     1 || REG =  0:     4 | 1:  5445 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 5486 |  1 32769     1    17 || REG =  0:     4 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
 > 5489 | 17  6027     4 32769 || REG =  0:     4 | 1:     1 | 2:     3 | 3:    10 | 4:   101 | 5:     0 | 6:     0 | 7:     1 |
-  The first two (opcode 1) set registers 0 to 4 and register 1 to 0.
-The third (opcode 17) call instructions (function) starting al line 6027.

 * To proceed further I would need a more serious disassembler (and more free time) to decode what the instructions starting at line 6027 do!

 * Implemented a disassebler, saving program in `program.txt`.
 Noted that part of the memory does not correposnd to architecture opcodes, these must be values storing the sentences used by the text adventure engine: saving them as `VALUE` instructions.

-* Here a more readable version of what happens before the loop:
+* Here a more readable version of what happens before the loop.
+As already discovered before, line 5482 sets $0 to 4 and $1 to 1, then call function at line 6027.
 >  5483 | SET $0 4
 >  5486 | SET $1 1
 >  5489 | CALL 6027
 >  5491 | EQ $1 $0 6
 >  5495 | JF $1 5579
-As already discovered before, line 5482 sets $0 to 4 and $1 to 1, then call function at line 6027.

 * Whatever the function does (or would do, given the almost infinite execution rime!) then line 5941 sets $1 to 1 if the content of $0 is equal to 6, otherwise to 0.
 If $1 is set tyo 1, then line 5495 would jump to instruction at line 5579, that I guess is what would trigger the alternative behaviour of the teleporter.
 So, I need to find out what the function at line 6027 does and how it would set $0 to 6, given the initial value $0(4) and $1(1), and an unknown value of $7 I need to set.